-Lockheed F-35 dinged as Boeing’s F-15X wins in Air Force’s plan
+Boeing’s F-15X fighter jet gains at expense of Lockheed F-35 in Air Force’s 5-year plan

 - 'Everybody feels it': Boeing workers react to second 737 crash

-The letter to Trump and Acting Defense Secretary Pat Shanahan was signed by Republicans John Cornyn and Ted Cruz of Texas, Lisa Murkowski or Alaska, Susan Collins of Maine and Marco Rubio of Florida.
+The letter to Trump and Acting Defense Secretary Pat Shanahan was signed by Republicans John Cornyn and Ted Cruz of Texas, Lisa Murkowski of Alaska, Susan Collins of Maine and Marco Rubio of Florida.
 The F-35 is built in Texas, and some will be based in Alaska.

 Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, told the Senate Armed Services Committee last week that Pentagon officials decided to buy the F-15X partly because it’s “slightly less expensive for procurement than the F-35, but it’s more than 50 percent cheaper to operate over time and it has twice as many hours in terms of how long it lasts.”